-The frisky, playful bow-tied bunny logo is a cultural icon that is instantly recognizable.
-It evokes images of decadence and a pleasure-seeking lifestyle exemplified in Hugh Hefner's Playboy magazine.
+Playboy's frisky, playful bow-tied bunny logo is a cultural icon that is instantly recognizable.
+It evokes images of the decadent, pleasure-seeking lifestyle shown in Hugh Hefner's Playboy magazine.
 The success of the magazine led Hefner to open a chain of nightclubs, the Playboy Clubs.
-Early members received a distinctive key with the bunny logo on its grip (in 1966 they switched to a plastic key card), and possession of a Playboy Club key became a status symbol.
-And one of the chief attractions at the Playboy Clubs was the Bunnies, who greeted keyholders and their guests, served food and drinks, checked coats & hats, sold cigarettes and other Playboy merchandise, and generally created a fun and welcoming atmosphere.
+Early members received a distinctive key with the bunny logo on its grip (in 1966 they switched to a plastic key card).
+Possession of a Playboy Club key became a status symbol.
+And one of the chief attractions at the Playboy Clubs was the Bunnies.
+Bunnies greeted keyholders and their guests at the door.
+They served food and drinks, checked coats & hats, sold cigarettes and other Playboy merchandise.
+Whatever their position, they created a fun and welcoming atmosphere.

 Playboy Bunnies were in the vanguard of the sexual revolution.
 It goes without saying that they were beautiful, but a Bunny also had to be a cheerful "people person."
-Bunnies worked hard, but could be rewarded with better-than-average pay and generous tips if they were successful.
-A very few Bunnies went on to become Playboy models or even Playmates (centerfold models), and many went on to successful careers in diverse fields from modeling and acting to business, law, medicine and government.
+Bunnies worked hard, but if they were successful they could earn above-average pay and generous tips .
+A select few Bunnies went on to become Playboy models or even Playmates (centerfold models).
+Many went on to careers in diverse fields: modeling, acting, business, law, medicine, government.
+The same outgoing and hard-working traits that made them good Bunnies led to success at other jobs.
 Most also became wives and mothers.
 (Did you know that Jon Bon Jovi's mother was once a Playboy Bunny?)